khookh/Gastroscopy_texture_recognition/README.md

 The main need of the medical team is to extract a standardized score based on the quantity of foam pollution in the gastroscopic videos.
 First, for use in the context of a medical study and then for 'everyday' physician assistance during gastroscopic exams.
 ## Language and libraries
 Python is the chosen language to write the script due to its versatility.
-This project make an intensive use of the OpenCV library.
+This project make an intensive use of the OpenCV library for image treatment.
+This project also has DNN features for image classification, using Keras and Tensorflow.

 ## Functionning
 The script reads a video flux from the path given in argument. (most common formats supported : *.avi, .mov, .mpeg, ...*)
+It can also reads from USB video input.

 Each frame is treated independly :